Ovruch: 20th century

+In 1907-1911 the city's St. Basil's Cathedral, which had stood in ruins for several centuries, was reconstructed by a group of architects led by Alexey Shchusev.

 The city suffered from the man-made famine Holodomor of 1932-1933.
-In 2008, the National Museum of the Holodomor Genocide published the National Book of Memory of the Victims of the Holodomor of 1932-1933 in Ukraine.
+In 2008, the National Museum of the Holodomor-Genocide published the National Book of Memory of the Victims of the Holodomor of 1932-1933 in Ukraine.
 Zhytomyr region - Zhytomyr.
 According to historical records, more than 1517 people died during Holodomor in 1932-1933.

+In 1918 Ovruch's Jewish quarter was destroyed as a result of a pogrom perpetrated by forces of otaman Kozyr-Zirka.

-During World War II, the German occupiers operated a Jewish forced labour battalion in the town.
+The command of the Soviet 15th Rifle Corps was based in Ovruch shortly before the Soviet invasion of Poland at the start of World War II in September 1939.
+The 15th Rifle Corps invaded towards Dawidgródek, Kamień Koszyrski and Włodawa.
+From 1941, the town was occupied by Germany.
+The German occupiers operated a Jewish forced labour battalion in the town.
 Mordechai Schlein, a Jewish-Belarusian partisan, blew up a restaurant with about 200 German officers in it.

+In 1990 a women's monastery was reestablished on the base of St. Basil's Cathedral.